dphm/pair_identify/README.md

 **Example:** 23181478,23181471,7

 **Description:**
-This file reports the positions of the predicted sites that are found in tf1 ChIP-seq regions, and the absolute value between them.
+This file reports the positions of pairs with predicted sites that are found in tf1 ChIP-seq regions, and the absolute value between them, if the distance between pairs is less than MAX_TFBS_DIST.
 The positions may be useful for searching the [UCSC Genome Browser](http://genome.ucsc.edu/cgi-bin/hgGateway) or the [Bejerano GREAT tool](http://bejerano.stanford.edu/great/public/html/).

 ### d_FTT_[tf2 code].csv : TFBS pairs and distances outside tf1 ChIP-seq regions